ReubenUKGB/black-ops-one-zombies-ee-patches/README.md

 **Q:** Do I still need to complete Easter eggs from previous maps in order to complete the Easter egg in Moon?

-**A:** Yes, the Call of the Dead and Shangri-La Easter eggs need to be completed in order to complete the Easter egg in Moon.
+**A:** Yes, Call of the Dead and Shangri-La Easter eggs need to be completed to complete the Easter egg in Moon.

 **Q:** Does the mod support other versions of Call of Duty: Black Ops?